 - 14 Interfraternity Council delegates representing each fraternity

 What to expect

-All current Northern Arizona University students are welcome to participate in fraternity rush.
-Each organization has their own GPA requirement for membership, which they will share with you at the beginning of Rush Week.
+All current Northern Arizona University students are welcome to participate in the fraternity rush.
+Each organization has its own GPA requirement for membership, which they will share with you at the beginning of Rush Week.